johnrlive/nginx-passenger-postgres-rails-setup-script/README.md

-JohnRlive's fork from Hak8or's webserver setup script
+JohnRlive's fork of Hak8or's webserver setup script
 ===============================

 A script to set up a server for a Ruby on Rails application runing on the Phusion Passenger application server with Nginx and using postgresql as the DB server.